[Root] / Extensibility / Best Practices Guide

 {

-Here an assertions class MyDerivedClassAssertions that derives from MyBaseClassAssertions using generic type parameters is declared.
+Here an assertions class MyDerivedClassAssertions that derives from MyBaseClassAssertions using generic type parameters is defined.

 The base class is MyBaseClassAssertions<TSubject, TAssertions>.
 This works because the values used for the type parameters are constrained to types that MyBaseClassAssertions accepts.